-Anses alerts and calls on public authorities to adopt a more comprehensive definition of nanomaterials
+Anses calls on public authorities for a more comprehensive definition of nanomaterials

 The French National Agency for Food, Environmental and Occupational Health Safety (Anses) denounces a definition of nanomaterials that is detrimental to the prevention of health and environmental risks.
 It calls on governments to consider a more inclusive definition now and to encourage its integration into sectoral regulations.